How do I apply?

 How much is tuition and what fees are associated with it?

-Information on tuition and fees can be found at the following: 2011-12 Tuition and Fee Schedule .
-Please note that this information covers the 2011_12 academic year.
-Tuition and fee information for the 2012_13 will be published on the Bursar’s office web site when that information becomes available.
+Information on tuition and fees can be found at the following: 2017-18 Tuition and Fee Schedule .
+Please note that this information covers the 2017_18 academic year.

 Visiting Brown University